google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

   };
 ```

 Notice that the code tests for where context menus are allowed, rather than where they are not allowed.
 This is because custom code (such as a plugin) can add context menus to any Blockly component that can be focused.
-Thus, testing for what something isn't may result in allowing context menus on more components than you anticipated.
+Thus, testing for specific types rather than allowing all (or all but certain types) ensures that context menus are not shown on more components than you anticipated.

 ### Test it